noawe-boi/NoahsObsidianSync/English Grade 11 FA2.md

 # Conclusion/Call to action
 Overall, 'The Central Park Five' accurately retells the story and conclusion of one of the most infamous examples of racial injustice.
-While there are cases where the boys
+While the documentary does lack

 I'd like to end with a call to cation.
 What kinds of media have you been exposed to and how have they affected you?
 _____